 Scholarships, fellowships, and graduate assistantships are available to full-time, on-campus, degree-seeking graduate students only.
-Graduate Certificate students are not eligible.
+Graduate Certificate and Graduate Minor students are not eligible.
 See Graduate Assistantships Overview for more information.

 Scholarships and Fellowships

-The Center for Appalachian Studies offers six scholarships and fellowships.
-Application materials should be submitted directly to the Center for Appalachian Studies, not the Cratis D. Williams School of Graduate Studies, unless otherwise noted.
+The Appalachian Studies Academic Program offers seven scholarships and fellowships.
+Application materials should be submitted directly to the Appalachian studies program, not the Cratis D. Williams School of Graduate Studies, unless otherwise noted.
 For other scholarship, fellowship, and assitantship opportunities, please see Financial Support.

-- Cratis Williams Memorial Fellowship in Appalachian Studies (PDF) (minimum $1300 dependent upon availability of funds) - graduate
+Cratis Williams Memorial Fellowship in Appalachian Studies (graduate)

-- Do Unto Others Scholarship in Appalachian Studies (PDF) (up to $1000 dependent upon availabilty of funds) - graduate
+Do Unto Others Scholarship in Appalachian Studies (graduate)

-- Carl A. Ross Appalachian Studies Memorial Scholarship (PDF) (up to $500 dependent upon availability of funds) - graduate or undergraduate
+Carl A. Ross Appalachian Studies Memorial Scholarship (graduate or undergraduate)

-Anne and Alex Bernhardt Endowed Scholarship in Appalachian Music (PDF) (up to $500 dependent upon availability of funds) - graduate concentration or undergraduate minor in Appalachian Music
+Anne and Alex Bernhardt Endowed Scholarship in Appalachian Music (graduate concentration or undergraduate minor in Appalachian Music)

-Edward J. Cabbell Endowed Scholarship in Appalachian Studies (PDF) (up to $250 dependent upon availabilty of funds) - graduate for research/travel
+Edward J. Cabbell Endowed Scholarship in Appalachian Studies (graduate for research/travel)

-William C. Friday Research Fellowship in Appalachian Studies (PDF) (up to $1000 dependent upon availability of funds) - graduate
+William C. Friday Research Fellowship in Appalachian Studies (graduate)

-A limited number of graduate assistantships are availble through the Center for Appalachian Studies.
-Please contact the Academic Program Director, Dr. Dave H. Wood, for more information and consult Graduate Assistantships.
+A limited number of graduate assistantships are availble through the Appalachian studies program.
+Please contact the academic program director, Dr. Julie Shepherd-Powell (email@example.com), for more information and consult Graduate Assistantships.

 Information about graduate tuition and fees may be found at Tuition and Fees.
-Scroll down to the chart lising GRADUATE tuition and fees, paying particular attention to in-state and out-of-state rates.
-The Master of Arts degree in Appalachian studies is a 36 credit hour program.
+Consult in-state or out-of-state rates, depending on your residency status.
+The Master of Arts degree in Appalachian Studies is a 36 credit hour program.
 Information about North Carolina residency for tuition purposes may be found at NC Residency.